 Mini Sports Tournament

 We are a multicultural family, and we love sports.
-Even during the lockdown period, it is vital to keep our body moving.
+Even during the lockdown period, it is vital to keep our bodies moving.
 Plan a family sports tournament and create a short game.
-With a Brazilian father, soccer goals game is our family tournament.
+With a Brazilian father, the soccer goals game is our family tournament.

 A color hunt, famous landmark photo hunt, or international flags scavenger hunt are fun and easy to implement around the house.
 If you have a young little explorer, a scavenger hunt can be as simple as giving them a list of things to find around the house or in your backyard.
 If you have an older kid, you can level up the challenge by hiding the items and providing clues to kids to find them.

-Stayhomecation can be eventful, take advantage of all the toys that haven’t been used for a long time, reuse & recycle the materials, be creative with the print & digital media, games, and food.
-All these, we are traveling with little explorers without leaving home.
+Stayhomecation can be eventful; take advantage of all the toys that haven’t been used for a long time, reuse & recycle the materials, and be creative with the print & digital media, games, and food.
+All these, we are traveling with kids without leaving home.